Shoppers return to the Shops at Boardman Park

-BOARDMAN, Ohio (WKBN) – Nonessential businesses like retail stores have been reopening and another batch was back to work Monday.
+BOARDMAN, Ohio (WYTV) – Nonessential businesses like retail stores have been reopening and another batch was back to work Monday.

 Customers have been eager to see what’s inside of stores in the Shops at Boardman Park that have been closed for almost two months.